There’s a Reason You’re Here…

-Maybe the pickle spear on the side of your burger plate brought back thoughts of your Grandmother’s pickled cucumbers.
-On the other hand, maybe it was how the breakfast spread at the corner diner tasted a lot like your Aunt’s homemade version.
+Maybe the pickle spear on the side of your burger plate brought back thoughts of your grandmother’s pickled cucumbers.
+Maybe it was how the breakfast spread at the corner diner tasted a lot like your aunt’s homemade version.
 You want those feelings (and tastes) back.
 Canning with Ball® jars can help you turn those thoughts into realities.

 Getting Started: Explaining the Canning Methods

 There are two home canning methods: water bath canning and pressure canning.
 Understanding the components and difference between the two processes will help you choose the method best for the foods you want to preserve.

 A lower-temperature canning process, water bath canning is ideal for high-acid foods and recipes that incorporate the correct measure of acid.
 The combination of time and temperature destroys mold, yeast, and enzymes that cause spoilage while creating a vacuum seal.
 This process is recommended for produce and recipes including:

 - Jams and jellies

 Pressure canning is the only processing method that reaches the high temperature (240°F) needed to safely preserve low-acid foods.
 It is the combination of time and temperature that will destroy food-borne bacteria and create a vacuum seal necessary to prevent spoilage.
 This process is required to preserve foods and recipes like:

 What's next?
 Now that you have a better idea about techniques, it’s time to get canning!
 Check out step-by-step guides to water bath canning and pressure canning or visit our collection of recipes for ideas.
 Remember, some of our best memories are preserved in tradition—and in Ball® jars!